 There will be times that they drive you insane.

 There will be times when they hurt your feelings.

 There will be times when they need to remember to do something that they promised they would.

 Should you let them off the hook?
 No, not at all.
 But as you attempt to make peace after they’ve broken a promise or said something hurtful, you need to be patient with them.
 They may do it again, but chances are good that they don’t mean to hurt you in the process.

 People are inherently good.
 But they are also imperfect.
-Trust that the person who says that they love you isn’t being malicious.
+Trust that the person who says they love you isn’t malicious.
 Believe that they are prone to making dumb mistakes, just as you are.

 Allow your partner and yourself to do things outside of your relationship.
 Be independent of each other while still loving each other deeply.